Blackpool's 11.25km coastline is protected by sea walls, which require ongoing maintenance to protect against erosion and flooding.

 Anchorsholme Coast Protection Scheme

-The Anchorsholme Coast Protection Scheme will protect 5,000 homes in and round Anchorsholme from flooding and coastal erosion.
+The Anchorsholme Coast Protection Scheme will protect 5,000 homes in and near Anchorsholme from flooding and coastal erosion.

 Alongside the groynes, rock armour will be added to the revetment to provide a long‑term solution to movement and damage to the existing concrete defences.
 It will absorb wave energy more effectively than the current smooth concrete slope, offering improved flood protection.

-The works for this scheme are ongoing and expected to finish early 2028.
+The works for this scheme are ongoing and are expected to finish early 2028.

 Blackpool Bispham Coast Protection Scheme

-This scheme aims to stop coastal erosion and preserve the beach for future generations.
+This scheme aims to stop coastal erosion in North Shore and Bispham, and preserve the beach for future generations.

-16 rock groynes will be built on the beach across two areas:
+Sixteen rock groynes will be built on the beach along two areas:

 Fylde Sand Dunes Project